pathi108/conway-game-of-life/README.md

 ## Introduction
 This is a command-line project that simulates Conway's Game of Life, producing the next 100 states based on an initial state provided as a CSV file.
 The game is played on a 200x200 grid.
+This project will deliver 3 deliverables upon  a successful build which are
+* The application jar file
+* A jar file of the application jar file with dependencies.
+* The application distribution.
+This application distribution will include

 ## Installation and Usage